 Blue beryl irradiated

 Irradiation

-The process by which irradiation changes color is fairly straightforward.
-Radiation causes electrons to be knocked off some atoms, leaving them free to be absorbed by others.
-This has the effect of creating “color centres” which in turn alter the light-absorbing pattern of the gemstone and by extension its color.
+The process by which irradiation changes color is fairly straightforward: radiation causes electrons to be knocked off some atoms, leaving them free to be absorbed by others.
+This creates “color centres,” which in turn alter the light-absorbing pattern of the gemstone and, by extension, its color.

-Generally it is gamma rays from radioactive elements such as cobalt which labs use to irradiate gemstones.
+Generally, it is gamma rays from radioactive elements such as cobalt that labs use to irradiate gemstones.
 Gamma rays leave no residual radioactivity.
-Radium by contrast, does and is hence dangerous to human health.
-Radium irradiated gemstones are very rarely seen these days and are usually throwbacks from early experiments.
+Radium, by contrast, does leave residual radioactivity and is hence dangerous to human health.
+Radium-irradiated gemstones are very rarely seen these days and are usually historical throwbacks from early experiments.

-With Gamma Irradiation, the gemstones are usually put into a lead container with radioactive material such as cobalt or cesium, and left there until the color change is achieved.
+With gamma irradiation, the gemstones are placed into a lead container with radioactive material such as cobalt or cesium until the desired color change is achieved.
+Blue beryl irradiated in this manner can display deeper or more vivid hues once the process is complete.

+Blue beryl irradiated